HasanEfeAksoy/hasanbly/README.md

 <br>
 Download hsnc.exe (for windows. for linux and mac you can compile for linux or mac as above. (same command)) and create your .hsn file (ex: main.hsn) and run with <b><i>hsnc main.hsn</i></b> command.
 <br>
-<p>Hasanbly is open source, non memory safe (for now) and non parser basic scripting language created with C++.
+<p>Hasanbly is open source, non parser basic scripting language created with C++.
 <br>
 It is just <i>interprete</i> and run your codes easily.</p>